 That’s a tricky question with lots of answers.
 Generally, a book can benefit from a Story Diagnostic (a manuscript assessment) at any point during the writing process (but it’s more helpful if the story is mostly written).

 When your manuscript is a.) finished, b.) been through all rounds of critique and beta reading, and c.) you’ve incorporated all feedback you’re going to accept and have done all the rewrites you’re going to do, I usually recommend developmental editing at this point.
-You can either opt for a manuscript critique (my “dev edit lite” service, a Story Diagnostic) or a full developmental edit, especially if you’re still struggling with writing craft issues.
-Since I don’t offer full developmental editing, I can recommend several five-star editors that do.
-(I can also help you determine if your story needs a critique or a full dev edit.)
+You can either opt for a manuscript assessment (my “dev edit lite” service mentioned above, a Story Diagnostic) or a full developmental edit, especially if you’re still struggling with writing craft issues.
+Since I don’t offer full developmental editing, I can recommend several five-star editors who do.
+(I can also help you determine if your story needs an assessment or a full dev edit.)

 The best answer to this question can be found here: Why Do You Need An Editor?
 The Brutal Truth